nadrino/kotor-walkthrough/kotor/walkthrough/060_Manaan.md

 	- Never mind.
 I must go.

 ![](../resources/images/maps/manaan/manAtho1.png)

 - Go left -> Talk to republic soldier
-- Jolee -> proposition (1/8)
+- Jolee -> proposition (1/8) -> if not on Tatooine
-	- You never did actually say why you decided to come with me...
-	- **Are you always going to be this elusive?**
-	- **You looked plenty happy there, to me.**
-	- Damn right it is.
-	- What interest do you have in my future?
-	- You got that right.
-I have enough Jedi watching me.
-	- Nomi?
-Who's Nomi?
-	- So... you're along as some kind of observer?
-- Go toward door near merchant -> Canderous !
+- Go toward door near merchant -> Canderous!
     - Get out of our way!
     - Who is this guy?
     - You lived.
     - If you face Canderous, you face me as well!
 - Talk to Canderous
     - What happened out there?
 Why is Jagi so mad at you?
 - Merchant
-	- Let me see your inventory.
+    - Let me see your inventory. -> BUY LATER IF NEEDED?
         - -> parts / spikes
         - -> hyper stimulants
 - Nubassa (SAVE)
     - Exotic species?
 What sorts of exotic species?
     - Why would you want to buy animals?
     - So you want me to smuggle them in?
     - **I have some gizka, if you're interested.**
     - **[Persuade] Is there no way I can convince you to take them off my hands? -> both medium**
     - **[Persuade] I was hoping to sell them.
 How about we just call it even?**
+- +500PX
-- Meet Deadeye Duncan!!
+- Meet Deadeye Duncan!! (mod required)
     - **Deadeye Duncan.
 I remember.**
     - You overpowered a dozen Sith?
     - You were pretty easy to slow down inside the dueling ring.